sofiabaezzato/toolbox-app/README.md

 ## Known Bugs
 - Cards are displayed alphabetically in columns instead of rows
 - On mobile: can't add tags with spacebar press
+- Sometimes a page reload may be required to render the cards, but I suspect this issue is related to Vercel

 ## Live
 [LIVE PREVIEW](https://toolbox-app-delta.vercel.app/)